walkguru/inputfilter/README.md

 TODO:

-1. Create Pcap file for Test and test with Pcap file.
+1. Create Pcap file for test and test with Pcap file.

 2. Dynamic analysis on arguments